bitrockteam/bitrock-website/src/blog/getting-started-with-react-push-based-architecture.md

 Last but not least, the creation of a custom Hooks that will internally manage all issues regarding RxJS, Facades, and Akita.

-First, we map and expose the services of our "userService", in this case all.Then, we create the internal state of our custom hook.Finally, we need to build the selectors for \`users\` and \`active\` state changes and manage subscriptions with auto-cleanup.
+First, we map and expose the services of our "userService", in this case all.Then, we create the internal state of our custom hook.
+Finally, we need to build the selectors for \`users\` and \`active\` state changes and manage subscriptions with auto-cleanup.

 ![](/img/u-5.png)

 Now our user entity should have everything needed.
 We import our custom Hooks, and that's it.

 To play a little bit, let’s divide the application into several components in order to test it.
 The result?
 Well, it works!

 ![](/img/u-6.png)

 And here’s the child component: